wikycool/pdr-decision-system/PDR_SYSTEM_REPORT.md

 - **Document Intelligence**: Advanced T&C extraction and categorization
 - **Cost Analysis**: AI-powered cost estimation and optimization

-The system is ready for LTIMindtree technical interview demonstration and can be extended for production deployment in enterprise environments.
+The system is ready for enterprise deployment and can be extended for production use in various industries.

 ---